aragit/agentic-nash-marketing/README.md

 ### **1. Agentic AI Criteria**

-An agentic AI system is defined by autonomous entities that perceive, decide, and act in an environment with persistent goals.
+An agentic AI system ([Algorithmic Arbitration Architecture Pattern](https://aragit.github.io/architecture.html#deterministic))  is defined by autonomous entities that perceive, decide, and act in an environment with persistent goals.
 Our system satisfies all six criteria:

 | Criterion | Implementation | Evidence |
 |:---|:---|:---|